Corneal Allogenic Intrastromal Ring Segments Keratoplasty

 • The patient is not dependent on steroids for the rest of their lives

-• It has a greater effect than archaic plastic rings that are unfortunately still used by unsophisticated and untrained “corneal specialists” at other WA laser eye centres
+• It has a greater effect than archaic plastic rings that are unfortunately still in use

 • It is corneal tissue ring segments are biocompatible